seregazhuk/seregazhuk.github.io_old/_posts/2018-02-12-fast-webscraping-with-reactphp.md

 ## Adding Timeout

-Our parser can be also improved by adding some timeout.
+Our scraper can be also improved by adding some timeout.
 What if the slowest request becomes *too slow*?
 Instead of waiting for it, we can provide a timeout and cancel all slow requests.
 To implement *request cancellation* we will use event loop timers.
 The idea is the following:

 - Get the request promise.
 - Create a timer.
 - When the timer is out cancel the promise.

-Now, we need an instance of the event loop inside our `Parser`.
+Now, we need an instance of the event loop inside our `Scraper`.
 Let's provide it via constructor:

 {% highlight php %}
 <?php

-class Parser
+class Scraper
 {
    // ...